-Digital Outreach Executive at Mediaworks Online Marketing
+Digital PR Executive at Mediaworks Online Marketing

 The last 12 months have been tough on all of us, with life taking an unexpected turn that no one saw coming.
 But with the roadmap unfolding, furloughed staff returning to work, and ‘normal’ life resuming, many others have begun searching for new career paths.

 For once, the age-old tale that school life was “much harder back in my day” could not be further from the truth.
 The class of 2020/2021 are enduring one of the most difficult global events in recent memory, and they are doing so while juggling concerns over grades, exams, and future employment.
 Of course, this isn’t the Misery Olympics – everyone is struggling in one way or another – but no one can say that our current generation of students has it easier than the classes of the past.

 Injuries are part and parcel of the beautiful game, football.
 From the niggling injuries that hinder players for a few weeks at a time to the horror challenges that put careers at risk, all fans have those moments of angst when they think back to the injuries that shook them to the core.